If you are not a video making expert, own a video studio, or have a video specialist to trim and shoot video features, then don’t worry!

 To add transitions, drag and drop a transition to the video/photo.

 To add a title, drag and drop a title template to the position you want it to show up.

 To choose from 300+ video effects, drag and drop it to the video or photo you want to apply effects to.

 Plus, whatever you want to, just get the right tool at your hand, including trimming, cropping, rotating, audio editing (video track, voiceover, and background music), etc.

 Easy Video Editing Software, Unlimited Video Sharing

-Preset profiles are included to output videos for playing on mobile devices like iPhone, iPad, iPod, PSP, etc. No further conversion required.
-A build-in DVD tool allows you to burn video to high quality DVD for watching on TV with your home DVD player.
+Preset profiles are included in output videos for playing on mobile devices like iPhone, iPad, iPod, PSP, etc. No further conversion required.
+A build-in DVD tool allows you to burn video to a high-quality DVD for watching on TV with your home DVD player.

 Download the free trial version of Wondershare Filmora for your Mac/Windows version below, start to make your stunning home movies today!

 This is free and open-source software, originally designed as a 3D animation suite but also has a use video editor.
 This editor lets you carry out basic actions like video cutting and video splicing.
 Hence, it is an easy video cutter and easy video joiner.
 It can also perform more advanced tasks such as video masking.

 Lightworks is a free easy to use video editing software which comes with High precision video trimming, 720p video export for YouTube, Multicam support and support of a large range of video formats.
 Its free version has ample features enough for most of the users.
 Although the paid pro version costs $25 a month.